celo-org/celo-monorepo/packages/docs/celo-gold-holder-guide/voting-validators.md

 The Celo community makes these decisions through elections for [Validator Groups](../celo-codebase/protocol/proof-of-stake/validator-groups.md), intermediaries between voters and Validators.
 Every Validator Group has an ordered list of up to 5 candidate Validators.
 Some organizations may operate a group with their own Validators in it; some may operate a group to which they have added Validators run by others.

 [Validator elections](../celo-codebase/protocol/proof-of-stake/validator-elections.md) are held every epoch (approximately once per day).
-All 100 slots are available at each election.
+The protocol elects a maximum of 100 Validators.
+At each epoch, every elected Validator must be re-elected to continue.
 Validators are selected [in proportion](../celo-codebase/protocol/proof-of-stake/validator-elections.md#Running-the-Election) to votes received for each Validator Group.

 If you hold Celo Gold, or are a beneficiary of a [`ReleaseGold` contract](release-gold.md) that allows voting, you can vote for Validator Groups.
 A single account can split their LockedGold balance to have outstanding votes for up to 10 groups.